uidaholib/oral-history-collections-template/notes.md

 - The tagging elements can be a dropdown menu on the left of the Browse page rather than a tagging data visualization page
 - The photographs of the interviewees should expand in a light box on selection

+## Model notes

+- There does appear to be innocuous hallucination that is occurring with only the large-V3 Whisper model.
+The small.en model hallucinations are much less frequent and much more obvious.
+The large model will improvise multiple sentences at the beginning of a passage and then return to the actual script seamlessly.